 Even though recourse to a MAP has increased in recent years, it is not a widespread way of resolving double taxation disputes because of the limited chances of success.
 Therefore, domestic litigation is still the most common solution to double taxation issues.

 As a general rule, the STA apply the domestic GAAR and SAAR in cross-border situations covered by bilateral tax treaties (without further analysis of potential conflicts between domestic and conventional rules).
-However, most of the past challenges raised have been so far rejected by the Supreme Court.
+However, most of the past challenges raised have so far been rejected by the Supreme Court.

 In particular, administrative courts have followed the criteria upheld by the ECJ in the Danish Cases not only in the case of dividends but also in the case of interest payments.
 Spanish courts have not yet ruled on this matter.